 In line with lessons learnt during the COVID pandemic, our Program will consider joint actions to better study and connect health and environmental global challenges.

-Webinar on Migration & Climate Change: A dive deep into global issues
+Webinar on Migration and Climate Change: A dive deep into global issues

 November 10, 2021 9:45 – 10:45 SESSION 5: Internal Displacement, Climate Change and Other Contemporary Challenges